centrifuge/go-substrate-rpc-client/registry/REGISTRY.md

 This registry can be used afterwards to decode data read from live chains (events & extrinsics).

-## How to parse events and its types
+## How to parse events and their fields
 First we instantiate the API with the client node and open a connection:
 ```go
 testURL := "wss://fullnode.parachain.centrifuge.io" // Your endpoint